yanqianglilab/yanqiang-li-lab/people/index.md

   </p>

   <p class="small">
-    Dr. Qin is the first author of the DENA software (Genome Biology, 2022), a computational tool for m6A detection using nanopore dRNA-seq.
+    Hang is the first author of the DENA software (Genome Biology, 2022), a computational tool for m6A detection using nanopore dRNA-seq.
 His research focuses on developing advanced computational and deep learning methodologies for nanopore transcriptomic analysis, with particular expertise in decoding epitranscriptomic landscapes from long-read sequencing data.
 He collaborates on laboratory projects that integrate machine learning with RNA modification research in urologic cancers.
   </p>
 </div>